317-695-7700

 The Horizontal Gaze Nystagmus (HGN) test, the most reliable FST, checks for involuntary eye jerking.
 Officers look for three clues per eye, with four or more indicating a BAC above 0.10 (77% accuracy).
 Proper administration is critical, and deviations can weaken its evidentiary value.
 I have seen this test administered firsthand, and an Indianapolis police officer once admitted off the record that it’s the only test he relies upon for OVWI evaluations.

-Chemical Tests under Indiana Law
+Chemical Test Refusals under Indiana Law

 Chemical tests must be administered within three hours of operation (IC 9-30-6-2).
 In State v.
 Edmund (616 N.E.2d 377, 1993), a delayed test was admissible but lost its presumption of intoxication.
 In Mordacq v.
 State (585 N.E.2d 22, 1992), a conviction was reversed due to timing issues.
 Urine tests are insufficient to prove intoxication, as seen in Moore v.
 State (645 N.E.2d 6, 1994), where THC in urine did not prove THC in blood.
 The implied consent law requires drivers to submit to tests, with refusal triggering automatic license suspension and potential use as evidence of guilt.
 In State v.
 Hunter (898 N.E.2d 455, 2008), a blood draw was suppressed due to improper procedures.
 For controlled substances, Estes v.
 State (656 N.E.2d 528, 1995) clarifies that a positive urine test doesn’t prove the substance was in the blood, a defense I pursue, especially with valid prescriptions (IC 9-30-5-1(d)).
 I challenge test results by examining calibration, officer qualifications, chain of custody, and timing to suppress evidence.